myhoger/ditto/README.md

                             Specify a file to get the mysqldump from, rather than having ditto running mysqldump itself

+At minimum, the ditto connection to MySQL must have the following
+privileges: RELOAD, REPLICATION SLAVE, REPLICATION CLIENT, SELECT.
+The ditto connection to MemSQL must have full write privileges.

 The scripts directory also contains ``test_replication.py``.
 This script will replicate a specific database from MySQL to MemSQL using mysqldump and the current binlog and then verify that the content of